Biswajitpa/Dentalcare-AI-2.0/README.md

 ### 1. Intent Classification

 When a user sends a message, the Supervisor agent analyzes the text to determine what action the user wants.
 This is done using structured output parsing, where the LLM returns a JSON object with:

-- `intent`: The type of request (get_info, book, cancel, reschedule, end)
+- `intent`: The type of request (`get_info`, `book`, `cancel`, `reschedule`, `end`)
 - `next_agent`: Which specialized agent should handle it
 - `reasoning`: Explanation of the decision

 ### 2. Tool Use in Agents

 Each specialized agent has access to specific tools.
-For example, the Info Agent can query available slots, but cannot book appointments.
+For example, the Info Agent can query available slots but cannot book appointments.
 This demonstrates the principle of least privilege in agent design.

 ### 3. State Management

 LangGraph maintains conversation state across all agents.
 The state includes:

 - Message history (for context)
 - Current intent and routing decision
-- Parameters collected during booking (patient_id, doctor, date)
+- Parameters collected during booking (patient ID, doctor, date)
 - Tool execution results
 - Final responses

 ### 4. Conditional Routing

 The graph uses conditional edges to determine flow:

-- After supervisor: Route based on classified intent
+- **After supervisor**: Route based on classified intent
-- After agent: Continue to tools if needed, or end if response is complete
+- **After agent**: Continue to tools if needed, or end if the response is complete

 ### 5. Data Layer Abstraction

 Tools provide an abstraction layer over the CSV data, making it easy to:

 - Change the data source (e.g., to a database)
 - Add validation
 - Modify query logic without changing agent code